rikedyp/APLCourse/docs/Errors.md

 You should test inputs explicitly using APL primitives.
 It can be tempting to use `:Trap 0` to force alternative behaviour for unexpected inputs.
 However, trapping all errors should only really be done in order for your application to fail safely for the sake of end users.
 Best practice is to think carefully about the properties of valid inputs to your functions, and signal errors or otherwise indicate to the user that an invalid input has been attempted.

 ## Pass it on
-`⎕DMX` is a namespace containing information about the last occuring error.
+`⎕DMX` is a system object containing information about the last occuring error.
 Recent versions of Dyalog can display its contents in a human-readable JSON format:

 ```APL
       (⎕JSON⍠'Compact' 0)⎕DMX